 The list goes on and on.
 Depending on your working environment will determine what carcinogens could be a concern in your workplace.
 A study published on PubMed.gov states that lung cancer accounted for 54–75% of occupational cancer.
-Many of the common carcinogens listed above lead to respiratory-related cancers thus is the reason why lung cancer is by far the most prevalent occupational cancer.
+Many of the common carcinogens listed above lead to respiratory-related cancers and thus are the reason why lung cancer is by far the most prevalent occupational cancer.

 Best Practices for Preventing Workplace Cancers

 The most effective best practice is to eliminate exposure to carcinogens.
-Elimination is possible through engineering controls, substitution of hazardous agents, or avoiding the carcinogen altogether.
+Elimination is possible through engineering controls, the substitution of hazardous agents, or avoiding the carcinogen altogether.
 Another option is limiting exposure to safe levels and verifying the exposure levels through monitoring.
-The last line of defense is using the proper PPE for the hazards involved for the work task and environment.
+The last line of defense is using the proper PPE for the hazards involved in the work task and environment.

 Occupational cancer is a serious concern for workers all around the world.
 It is critical to understand the hazards relating to carcinogens in your working environment as well as specifically to the tasks you do.
-Never fear stopping work to ensure yourself and your coworkers are safe from any hazard including carcinogens.
+Never fear stopping work to ensure yourself and your coworkers are safe from any hazard, including carcinogens.

 Do you want downloadable PDFs of all of the talks?
 Join as a member and get all of the 250+ free talks as well as 300+ additional talks in PDFs that are easy to download and print!